-The Financial Treatment Project will kick off as a pilot at two major cancer centers: Seattle Cancer Care Alliance and Tufts Medical Center.
-By intervening at the clinical level, the project aims to remove financial barriers and ensure access to care and adherence to life-saving treatment, ultimately increasing a patient’s chance of survival.
-The impact of the Financial Treatment Project on each patient’s financial health and medical outcomes will be measured and reported on by clinical research experts at Hutchinson Institute for Cancer Outcomes Research and Tufts Medical Center.
+The Financial Treatment Initiative will kick off as a pilot at two major cancer centers: Seattle Cancer Care Alliance and Tufts Medical Center.
+By intervening at the clinical level, the program aims to remove financial barriers and ensure access to care and adherence to life-saving treatment, ultimately increasing a patient’s chance of survival.
+The impact of the Financial Treatment Initiative on each patient’s financial health and medical outcomes will be measured and reported on by clinical research experts at Hutchinson Institute for Cancer Outcomes Research and Tufts Medical Center.

 We’re confident that the reports will confirm what we already know – families fighting cancer are more likely to have a positive outcome if they receive holistic financial support.
 With this evidence in hand, we’ll be better equipped to support policy transformation designed to reduce cancer treatment-related financial burdens and improve cancer patients’ outcomes.
 That means families like the Capellas, whose hardworking, devoted father was diagnosed with Stage IV prostate cancer, won’t have to choose between paying college tuition bills or paying treatment costs.
 Or families like the Sampsons, whose daughter is fighting acute lymphoblastic leukemia, won’t have to spend sleepless nights wondering how they’ll pay the mortgage.